SIC-POVMs from Stark units: Prime dimensions n^2+3: Conclusions

-One reason is that we have at present no suggestions for how to turn our recipe into a general existence proof for the infinite sequence of dimensions we consider (unless the open questions that we formulated in Section \ref{sec:IB4} count as such).
-If an existence proof requires a proof of a version of the Stark conjectures it does indeed look like a tall order; although see Refs. \citenum{daskak1,daskak2} for huge recent progress on the $p$-adic version of the conjecture, which may be of some help here.
-At present existence is proved by explicit construction, dimension by dimension.
-It then becomes important to guard against low dimensional accidents.
+For now, SIC existence is proved by explicit construction, dimension by dimension.
+It therefore becomes important to guard against low-dimensional accidents.
 The problem is that we do not know what ``low'' means in this context.
 We feel, however, that once we get to the four-digit dimensions we are probably on the safe side.
 See Table \ref{tab:prim} for a summary of the results we have achieved in prime dimensions.
 Additional data can be found online \cite{online}.

 We note that there is only one case ($d = 487$) in which we have carried out a complete exact verification of the SIC condition for a SIC that was not previously known.
 In the remaining cases the exact verification was at best partial, but complete numerical checks with high precision have been performed in all cases (see Table \ref{tab:timings_verification}).
-However, it seems to us more important to say that we have found $12$ prime dimensions (and $35$ dimensions altogether, as listed at the end of Section \ref{sec:IB4}) of the form $d = n^2+3$ for which a SIC fiducial vector can be built from Stark units, and none where the recipe for doing this fails.
+However, it seems to us more important to say that we have found $13$ prime dimensions (and $49$ dimensions altogether, as listed at the end of Section \ref{sec:IB4}) of the form $d = n^2+3$ for which a SIC fiducial vector can be built from Stark units, and none where the recipe for doing this fails.